PTB-SR/ocdb/docs/addingdata.rst

     # ------------------------
     8.00	0.96788	0.02267	0.96772	0.96804	0.02253	0.0228

 For the time being, all *n* and *k* values will be determined from reflection measurements.
-Do we need to be more explicit about the fact that these optical constants have been obtained from calculations (*i.e.*, not directly from measurements)?
-One could change the line ``Determined from reflection measurements`` to something like ``Determined from reflection measurements (not directly measured)``.

 Data